playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/advanced-rendering/multiple-render-targets.md

 ### Custom Shaders

-When not using StandardMaterial for rendering and instead employing a fully custom fragment shader, you can directly output the desired values to pcFragColor0 .. pcFragColor7.
-If you only need to modify the rendering for a specific camera, utilize MYMRT_PASS define, which corresponds to the shader pass configured for that camera.
+When not using `StandardMaterial` for rendering and instead employing a fully custom fragment shader, you can directly output the desired values to `pcFragColor0...pcFragColor7`.
+If you only need to modify the rendering for a specific camera, utilize the `MYMRT_PASS` define, which corresponds to the shader pass configured for that camera.